• Skip to primary navigation

 Instructions

-• In a 5-quart pot, heat your olive oil on medium-high.
+• In a 5-quart pot, heat the olive oil on medium-high.
 Add the chopped onion and give it a stir to coat it with the oil.
-Let the onion cook for about five minutes, or until tender.
+Let the onion cook for about five minutes or until tender.

-• Stir in your rice until it's combined.
-Then, stir in your spinach, stock, salt and pepper.
+• Stir in the rice until it's combined.
+Then, stir in the spinach, stock, salt and pepper.
 Cover the pot and bring it to a simmer.
-When it starts to simmer, uncover the pot and cook the mixture for seven minutes.
+When it starts to simmer, uncover the pot, lower the heat to medium-low, and cook the mixture for seven minutes.

-• While the pot is simmering, grate your Parmesan, if needed.
+• While the pot is simmering, grate the Parmesan, if needed.
 (I throw chunks of cheese in my blender.)
-After the pot has simmered for seven minutes, stir in ½ cup of your Parmesan.
+After the pot has simmered for seven minutes, stir in ½ cup of the Parmesan.

-• While the risotto is baking, rinse your asparagus and cut off the tough bottoms (cut off and discard the bottom two inches.)
+• While the risotto is baking, rinse the asparagus and cut off the tough bottoms (cut off and discard the bottom two inches.)
 Cut the remaining stalks into 1-inch pieces.

-• After the risotto has baked for 15 minutes, stir in your asparagus pieces.
-Sprinkle your remaining ½ cup of Parmesan over the top.
-Cover the pan again and bake it an additional 20 minutes, or until the liquid is absorbed.
+• After the risotto has baked for 10 minutes, stir in the asparagus pieces.
+Sprinkle the remaining ½ cup of Parmesan over the top.
+Cover the pan again and bake it for an additional 10 minutes.
+Taste it to see if it's done to your liking.
+If the rice seems too firm, bake it for an additional five minutes.
+Keep in mind, the risotto will soften as it sits.

 • Serve the risotto with red pepper flakes, additional Parmesan, and extra salt, if needed.
 Store leftovers in the refrigerator for up to four days, or freeze them.
 The risotto reheats well in the microwave.